redmantis0/csgo-spectators-analyzer/README.md

 # CSGO Spectators Analyzer

-This is a super basic NodeJS module to analyze CSGO demos and check if a spectator is abusing a recent bug which would allow him to gain information he shouldn't have.
+This is a super basic NodeJS module to analyze CSGO demos and checks if a spectator is abusing a recent bug which would allow him to gain information he shouldn't have.

 ## Software requirements